What is your opinion on coffee? How is it better to drink it? I am a coffee lover (without sugar), but I would like to know more about it.

 The problems associated with coffee stem from the unique medicinal compounds it possesses and extend to how it is industrially grown using various synthetic fertilizers and pesticides, the bean processing methods, the unhealthy additions consumed with coffee, and the unnatural quantities consumed of it.
 When indigenous people used the coffee bean, its quality and quantity were very different from what we drink today.
 Nature provides powerful substances that can aid in healing and prevention, but we need to respect and know how to use them rather than abuse them.
-We have become extremely disconnected from nature in our modern society, so we often undermine the medicinal properties of plants, not realizing that they have powerful effects that can heal or harm.
+We have become extremely disconnected from nature in our modern society, so we often undermine plants’ medicinal properties, not realizing that they have powerful effects that can heal or harm.
 Such is the case with coffee.
-It is an amazingly potent collection of biologically active compounds, with caffeine (a psychoactive substance), being just one tiny part and making up a mere one to two percent of the bean.
-The intricate roles of the other compounds need further study, but for proper use and health outcomes, we should approach coffee like a drug, not any type of food or beverage.
-Misuse and abuse of any drug lead to serious problems, and ones associated with coffee are distinctly visible in our coffee-dependent society.
+It is an amazingly potent collection of biologically active compounds, with caffeine (a psychoactive substance) being just one tiny part and making up a mere one to two percent of the bean.
+The intricate roles of the other compounds need further study, but for the proper use and health outcomes, we should approach coffee like a drug, not any type of food or beverage.
+Misuse and abuse of any drug lead to serious problems, and the ones associated with coffee are distinctly visible in our coffee-dependent society.

 If you are like many people in the population, the idea of giving up coffee may leave you cringing or perhaps getting defensive.
 People often ask me what is the minimum amount of coffee that is safe to consume.
-The answer is that there is no one, magic number.
+The answer is that there is no magic number.
 It will have a different effect and risk potential for each individual and depend on your overall state of health, diet, and other lifestyle factors.
 If you are eating highly alkaline regularly with minimal to no processed food, exercising, sleeping well, and not ingesting other harmful substances, then perhaps a cup or two per week won’t be a big deal.
-However, things get complicated if you are already suffering from any physical or mental health condition, if you experience high-stress levels on a regular basis, or if you have unhealthy lifestyle habits.
+However, things get complicated if you are already suffering from any physical or mental health condition, experience high-stress levels on a regular basis, or have unhealthy lifestyle habits.
 You may be tempted to turn to decaf, but that can actually be even more harmful since it gets chemically processed.
 To remove caffeine from coffee, a chemical solvent, such as trichloroethylene or the more popular methylene chloride, is used, none of which are good for your health.

 Best way to drink coffee